tmssngr/tinyC/readme.md

 Those might be read or written indirectly through their address.
 To prevent their cached register values from their memory values, we only keep them in registers until a memory address is read or written.

-#### Calls

-Before a call, we also store all modified registers back into their memory positions (and forget all unmodified register-cached variables), so the called function can use all the registers.

 ## Convert to ASM
 The IR can be converted to different assembler outputs.